-Members should fly our Club’s burgee on their sailing vessels from either of two locations, while underway and at anchor.
-The more common is from a halyard under the lowermost starboard spreader.
-The more traditional is from a pig stick from the aft-most mast.
-Flying a pig stick indicates the yacht is in excellent trim because having the gear and skills to fly a pig stick denote a significant amount of knowledge and experience.
+Club Burgee: Members should fly our club’s burgee on their sailing vessels from either of two locations, while underway and at anchor.
+The traditional location is from a two-piece swiveling flagstaff located on the foremost mast.
+The more common location is from a halyard under the lowermost starboard spreader.
+Flying a swiveling flagstaff indicates the yacht is in excellent trim because having the gear and skills to fly a swiveling flagstaff denotes a significant amount of knowledge and experience.
+Powerboats that do not have a mast may fly the burgee on a short staff at the bow.
 The burgee should not be flown while racing.
-Powerboats that do not have mast may fly the burgee on a short staff at the bow.

 United States Yacht Ensign: Another important flag for Members is the United States Yacht Ensign, the 13-star “Betsy Ross” flag with a fouled anchor in the union.
 While in US waters, the yacht ensign is traditionally flown on recreational boats instead of the National ensign.
 In foreign waters, the 50-star national flag should be flown.